William Clapham: Service in Nova Scotia, 1748–1754

-In 1748, Clapham was sent as a company commander to defend Annapolis Royal as part of a New England reinforcement for Nova Scotia, where he served with Jedidiah Preble and Benjamin Goldthwait.
+In 1748, Clapham was sent as a company commander to defend Annapolis Royal as part of a wave of New England reinforcements destined for Nova Scotia, where he served with Jedidiah Preble and Benjamin Goldthwait.

 Clapham was stationed in Nova Scotia during Father Le Loutre's War (1749–1755).
-On 19 August 1749, Captain Clapham was in command at Canso, Nova Scotia, when Lieutenant Joseph Gorham and his party were attacked by Mi'kmaq who took twenty prisoners and carried them off to Louisbourg.
-After Governor Edward Cornwallis complained to the Governor of Ile Royale, the prisoners were released.
+On 19 August 1749, Clapham was in command at Canso, Nova Scotia, when Lieutenant Joseph Gorham and his party were attacked by Mi'kmaq who took twenty prisoners and carried them off to Louisbourg.
+After Governor Edward Cornwallis complained to the governor of Ile Royale, the prisoners were released.

 After the 1749 raid on Dartmouth, Clapham raised a company of 70 men, known as "Clapham's Rangers," to fight the Mi'kmaq.
-Governor Cornwallis offered £10 for every Mi'kmaq scalp or prisoner.
-The bounty of scalps was raised to £50 in 1750, motivating Clapham and Francis Bartelo to form new ranger companies to search the land around Halifax for Mi'kmaq.
+Cornwallis offered £10 for every Mi'kmaq scalp or prisoner.
+The bounty of scalps was raised to £50 in 1750, motivating Clapham and Francis Bartelo to form new ranger companies to search the land around Halifax, Nova Scotia for Mi'kmaq.
 Clapham relieved John Gorham in the Battle at St. Croix on 23 March 1750, by arriving at Pisiguit with his company of rangers and two cannons, forcing the Mi'kmaq to withdraw.
 Clapham fought in the Battle at Chignecto on 3 September 1750.
 Although fighting continued across the Chignecto Isthmus during 1751, by summer Cornwallis had disbanded all ranger companies except Gorham's Rangers, a primarily Native American unit formed in 1744.

-During the 1751 raid on Dartmouth (also referred to as the Dartmouth Massacre) on 13 May 1751, Miꞌkmaq warriors and Acadian militia under the command of Acadian Joseph Broussard, raided Dartmouth, Nova Scotia, destroying the town, killing twenty British civilians and wounding four British soldiers.
-Captain Clapham and 60 troops from the 45th Regiment of Foot were stationed on Blockhouse Hill.
+During the 1751 raid on Dartmouth (also referred to as the Dartmouth Massacre) on 13 May 1751, Miꞌkmaq warriors and Acadian militia under the command of Acadian Joseph Broussard, raided Dartmouth, Nova Scotia, destroying the town, killing twenty British colonists and wounding four soldiers.
+Clapham and 60 soldiers from the 45th Regiment of Foot were stationed on Blockhouse Hill.
 He and the company are reported to have remained within the blockhouse firing from the loopholes during the whole raid.
-A court martial was called on 14 May, the day after the raid, to inquire into the conduct of the commanding officers who allowed the town to be destroyed.
+A court-martial was called on 14 May, the day after the raid, to inquire into the conduct of the commanding officers who allowed the town to be destroyed.
 In June, Clapham's sergeant was acquitted.

 Prosecution for homicide, 1751

-In 1751, Clapham was prosecuted in Halifax for killing a drunk prisoner by gagging him too tightly.
+In 1751, Clapham was prosecuted in Halifax for killing a drunk prisoner of war by gagging him too tightly.
 The case was unique in that Clapham was not brought before a court martial, but was instead tried in a civilian court.
 The outcome of the case is not recorded.